KiranSingh15/CAS-741-Image-Correspondences/src/README.md

 5. Patch Size, p: Any positive integer between 3 and 11.
 Default = 31.

 ## Run the IFCS Software
 Once satisfied with your selection of input images, processing methods, and parameters,  run the **Control Module** by running the following command while inside of the `projectFiles` folder.
+You **MUST** be inside the `projectFiles` folder or else any attempt to run the Control Module will fail.

 `python ControlModule.py`